 "I know a case where a girl did an exam on the lawyer position and she got high marks and after interview, the chief of department informed her that they will meet at Marriott Hotel and he told her that jobs are now scarce and if she is willing to get it, they can plan and do something since both are not married no one will break a promise."
 He told her that he is the one who is behind her success and he gave her one day to think about the proposal.
 The girl reported the case and eventually got the job but she faced continuous harassment by the same person.
-She has now requested to change the department, she even has recordings", an employee of a public institution in her office, she complimented me on how smart I am dressed and then she played pornography.
+She has now requested to change the department, she even has recordings", an employee of a public institution

+"She was my boss, sometimes she invited me to share a meal with her and other times she called me in her office pretexting that we need to work together on something.
+Once in her office, she complimented me on how smart I am dressed and then she played pornography.
 I once recorded her, she noticed and took my phone and erased the recordings.
 After realizing that I won't accept to sleep with her, she framed me that I had put on fire on the Rwandan constitution.
 I got imprisoned for a while before I eventually got released and resumed working in this institution", a male employee in a public institution.